cyrildewit/eloquent-viewable/README.md

 ## Documentation

 In this documention you will find some helpful information about the use of this Laravel package.
-If you have any questions about this package or if you discover any security related issues, then feel free to get in touch with me at: info(at)cyrildewit.nl.
+If you have any questions about this package or if you discover any security related issues, then feel free to get in touch with me at: github@cyrildewit.nl.

 **In this documention:**